-DAY 13: YANGTZE RIVER CRUISE
+DAY 11: YANGTZE RIVER CRUISE - WUHAN TO SHANGHAI

 Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
-Disembark the ship and drive approximately 20 minutes passing through the surrounding areas (the coach is not permitted to stop for photos).
-Spend time at the viewing area above the ship locks to truly appreciate the scale of this hydroelectric project.
+Disembark the ship and drive approximately 20 minutes passing through the surrounding areas (the coach is not permitted to stop for photos) and will drop your group off at the viewing area above the ship locks to truly appreciate the scale of this hydroelectric project.

 There is a small museum and a lookout and the sightseeing will involve around one hour on foot.
 Disembark your cruise ship in Yichang, transfer by coach to Wuhan Airport (approximately a four to five hour drive) and board your two-hour flight to Shanghai.